ankane/ahoy_email/README.md

 <a data-skip-click="true" href="...">Can't touch this</a>
 ```

-Subscribe to open and click events.
-Create an initializer `config/initializers/ahoy_email.rb` with:
+Subscribe to open and click events by adding to the initializer:

 ```ruby
 class EmailSubscriber